vadimsj/redland-renovations/README.md

     As a website owner, I would like to:
   1. Introduce the company to the website visitors.
-  2. Present essential company information in a convenient format.
+  2. Present essential company information in a user-friendly format.
   3. Showcase the company's portfolio of previously completed works.
-  4. Provide convenient point of contact for customers.
+  4. Offer a convenient means for customers to get in touch.
   5. Capture the leads from incoming inquiries.